-1. Demonstrate an understanding of the content and context of an advanced statistical topic;
+1. Demonstrate an understanding of the content and context of an advanced mathematical topic;

-3. Use sophisticated statistical communication skills in the presentation of statistical arguments
+3. Use sophisticated mathematical communication skills in the presentation of mathematical arguments.

-In this course students will be required to complete a single topic of study drawn from an area of statistics such as categorical data analysis, Bayesian analysis, multivariate statistics, time series analysis, bioinformatics, biostatistics, statistical process control & surveys and experimental design, environmental and ecological statistics and climate change research methods.
+In this course students will be required to complete a single topic of study drawn from an area of mathematics such as:

 A strong background in 3000/4000 level courses relevant to the topic.